Uveitis refers to inflammation of the middle layer of the eye, which is called the uvea (or uveal tract).

 These symptoms may develop gradually over hours or days and may gradually increase in intensity.

 Intermediate uveitis is the second most common type of ocular inflammation.
-It predominantly affects the vitreous, a gel like structure found in the cavity just behind the ciliary body and in front of the retna in the middle part of the eye, both eyes tend to be affected and it is usually painless.
+It predominantly affects the vitreous, a gel like structure found in the cavity just behind the ciliary body and in front of the retina in the middle part of the eye, both eyes tend to be affected and it is usually painless.
 Intermediate uveitis symptoms can include:

 Posterior uveitis affects the choroid, a layer of blood vessels supplying the retina (the nerve tissue responsible for vision).
 The choroid forms the middle layer of the wall of the eye, with the retina comprising the inner layer and the sclera the outer layer.
 One or both eyes may be affected and it is usually painless.
 However posterior uveitis is a more serious form of ocular inflammation than anterior uveitis.